Kinder BRIDGE 2026-27

 What is Kinder BRIDGE?

-Who is eligible for Kinder BRIDGE screening?
+Who is eligible for entry to Kinder BRIDGE?

-* Have turned 4 yrs. old on or before August 31, 2025
+* Turn 4 yrs. old on or before August 31, 2026

 * Be fully toilet trained